 - Keep your account secure

-- Better understand how people are using our services, and improve and promote those services based on that information
+- Better understand how people are using our services and how we can improve, customize, and promote those services based on that information

 To promote our services, we use third-party service providers that may set cookies on your device.
 This helps third-party service providers understand your advertising preferences so they can show you ads that are more relevant to your interests.